 As a sociologist, Genevieve Cox spends a lot of time thinking about inequality and how to make the world a kinder place for everyone.
 She works for a consulting firm doing social justice-minded program evaluation and teaching classes for Southern Maine Community College.
 She studied writing and theater as an undergrad and obtained her Ph.D. in sociology from the University of New Hampshire.
 As a native West Virginian, she thinks Maine is insanely cold but enjoys the access to wilderness.
 When not doing research, she can be found somewhere in the woods (or desert or mountains) in canoe or tent with her too-smart cattle dog, Opal.

 Colin Hay is a 2010 graduate of Bowdoin College, where he spent four years actively involved with Bowdoin Men Against Sexual Violence (BMASV) engaging peers in a dialogue about masculinity and violence prevention.
 In addition to BMASV, Colin was a member of the men's soccer and track teams, and preferred Throne over Moulton.
-Colin went on to study law at Boston University, where he graduated in 2013 and now practices at Verrill Dana in Portland, ME.
+Colin went on to study law at Boston University, where he graduated in 2013 and is now an Assistant Attorney General for the State of Maine.

 Kara Hughes grew up in Ohio and moved to Maine by way of Boston, Pittsburgh, and Brooklyn.
 She holds a BA from Harvard and an MFA in writing from the University of Pittsburgh.
 Stories have been a mainstay in her professional roles – she’s investigated versions of events, taught fiction, researched personal narratives, and written about true episodes in her books Speaking Ill of the Dead: Jerks in New York History (2011) and Myths & Mysteries of Pennsylvania (2012).
 Joining the Board in January 2017, Kara is excited to use her curiosity and enthusiasm to speak about it, listen to it, and learn from all of it.